devnull-cz/c-prog-lang/modules/operator-precedence.md

 `->` and `.` (structure member access) have higher precedence than `&` (address of) and `*` (dereference)

+# :wrench: Operator precedence and structures

-:wrench: consider the following structures:
+consider the following structures:

 ```C
 struct bar {